gourav-prateek-sharma/edaf-openairinterface/doc/FEATURE_SET.md

    - Single and multiple DMRS symbols
    - PTRS support
    - Support for 1, 2 and 4 TX antennas
-   - Support for up to 2 layers (currently limited to DMRS configuration type 2)
+   - Support for up to 2 layers
    - Support for 256 QAM
 *  NR-CSIRS Generation of sequence at PHY
 *  NR-PUSCH (including Segmentation, LDPC encoding, rate matching, scrambling, modulation, RB mapping, etc).